Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The very first thing you need to start making money is to come up with an idea and the name for your blog.
 Think through the topics you’d want to write about often.

-After that, sign up for the Basic plan with Bluehost.
-Even if you don’t have much of a budget, this is practically a steal at just $2.95 per month.
+After that, sign up for the WordPress Starter plan with Hostinger.
+Even if you don’t have much of a budget, you can lock in an affordable rate of $3.99 per month for four years.

-And with this, you’ll have your own blog domain.
+And with this, you’ll have your blog site up and running.
 Hurrah!

-The next steps will have you installing WordPress (it’s a one-click install with Bluehost) and then finally writing and publishing your first blog post.
+The next step will be finally writing and publishing your first blog post.

 Once you’ve got a few posts up and have started to attract some traffic, you can work on monetizing your blog to make your first dollars.